ahmedK03/react-tic-tac-toe/README.md

 ## A react beginner tic tac toe game

-The main goal from this project has practicing react and state management
+The main goal from this project was practicing react and state management